Manual Machining

 quick-change tooling

-A toolholding system that uses a master toolholder with a set of interchangeable toolholders.
-Quick-change tooling increases the speed of production.
+A toolholding system that uses a master toolholder with a set of interchangeable toolholders or cutting tools.
+Quick-change tooling increases production speeds for manual milling processes.

 quill

-The component on the mill that moves the spindle in and out of the mill head.
-The quill feed can be controlled manually or automatically.
+A component on some manual mills that moves the spindle in and out of the mill head.
+The quill can be controlled automatically or manually, such as with a lever or handwheel, to adjust spindle depth.

 revolutions per minute